Haddox/design_guided_optE/designs_and_xtals/README.md

 * `unmod/`: pairs of original design models and crystal structures with a single copy of the design and just the design chain(s) (see the `README.md` file for details).
 * `mod/`: pairs of design models and crystal structures modified to have the exact same sequence.
 See the `README.md` file in the subdirectory for more details.
 * `relax_and_scoring_protocols/`: protocols for using Rosetta to relax and score structures with a given energy function.
+This directory also contains all output PDBs from relaxing the modified structures from above.